Imngzx/nvim-config-rice-.ver-/README.md

 > [!NOTE]
 > This is a fork of the original [author's](https://github.com/cworld1/nvim-config)  config.
 This config is more focused on UI and colors.
 Please have a look on his config too .

+> [!NOTE]
+> nvim 0.12 still have font issues with neovide, please use nvim 0.12.2 instead

 ## About

 This repo hosts my [NeoVim](https://neovim.io/) configuration for Desktop environment.